Progresif rolls out new mobile, broadband plans - The Scoop

 “We don’t lock you into a 24-month contract, you only pay for the data you use, data you haven’t used gets carried over to the next month, and your line won’t be throttled.
 We believe this is big progress for the consumer,” she added.

-Progresif Director of Sales Devin Edwards said, “What we are doing today is not revolutionary.
+Progresif’s Director of Sales Devin Edwards said, “What we are doing today is not revolutionary.
 It’s not a change in our strategy.
 It’s what we have been planning for the last five years so it’s a culmination of everything that we’ve been working towards all along”.

 He added, “We are not in the business to try to be louder to drown out the sound of others, we want to be more personal so it felt more like us”.